CloudNationHQ/az-cn-module-tf-vnet/README.md

 | `subnets` | subnet configuration specifics |
 | `subscriptionId` | contains the current subsriptionId |

+## Types

-The below type definition is organized for enhanced understanding of the object.
+The below definition is organized for enhanced understanding of the object.
 It outlines the object's attributes and relationships, making its use more straightforward.

 ```hcl
 variable "vnet" {